Carnagion/dissertation/diss/diss.typ

 Aircraft may also be subject to a number of other constraints, including earliest landing or take-off times, hard time windows during which they must land or take off, and Calculated Take-Off Time (CTOT) slots (for departures).
 Moreover, aircraft that are taking off may also require application of de-icing fluid to prevent the formation of frost or ice on their surface, which could otherwise compromise their aerodynamic stability.
 This imposes further constraints on the take-off times of these aircraft since de-icing fluid only remains effective for a certain period of time -- called the Holdover Time (HOT) -- during which the aircraft must take off.
-Such constraints -- which are further detailed in @section:problem-description -- affect the order on which aircraft land or take-off, which in turn affects the delays for each aircraft as well as the overall runway utilisation.
+Such constraints -- which are further detailed in @section:problem-description -- affect the order in which aircraft land or take-off, which in turn affects the delays for each aircraft as well as the overall runway utilisation and operating costs.

 Prior approaches to runway sequencing have mainly focused on the problem in isolation or consider runway sequencing and de-icing in a decomposed or partially integrated manner -- i.e. generating solutions for the two problems independently of each other and then combining them.
 Many of these approaches are discussed in @section:literature.